-A Forest, A Flood, and an Unlikely Star is the third book in the fictional Rwendigo Tales Series.
-Designed for eight-to fourteen-year-old youth and is written for children and teens who love reading and learning about faraway and different parts of the world, while relating to characters and issues that seem much closer to home.
+A Forest, A Flood, and an Unlikely Star is the third book in the fictional series, The Rwendigo Tales.
+Designed for eight-to fourteen-year-old youth, this adventure story is written for children and teens who love reading and learning about faraway and different parts of the world, while relating to characters and issues that seem much closer to home.

 Readers of all ages won’t want to put down this exciting book that addresses current realities like AIDS, malnutrition, and environmental destruction, all set in a richly detailed African adventure story.
 Following along as Kusiima makes his decisions, readers will find themselves considering their own choices and growing in empathy for others.
 This action-packed tale of a boy, his sister, and an orphaned gorilla is also a clear call to give up bitterness and forgive deep hurts, restoring broken lives and relationships.

 J. A. Myhre serves as a doctor with Serge in East Africa where she has worked for over two decades.
 She is passionate about health care for the poor, training local doctors and nurses, promoting childhood nutrition and development, and being the hands of Jesus in the hardest places.
 She is married to her best friend and colleague Scott, and together they have raised four children for whom The Rwendigo Tales books were written as Christmas presents.
 Jennifer is the author of A Chameleon, a Boy, and a Quest; A Bird, a Girl, and a Rescue; A Forest, a Flood, and an Unlikely Star; and A Fever, a Flight, and a Fight for the World.

 Acacia Masso grew up in Africa and is finishing her BA in art therapy in the United States.
 She has illustrated all four books in The Rwendigo Tales series authored by J. A. Myhre.